anttisalonen/progbook/rst/quad1.rst

 *Exercise*: Write a program that solves the quadratic equation for a=3.0, b=-2.0, c=-3.0.
 Print out the number of roots as well as all found roots.

-Ok, so we now have a program that solves the quadratic equation for some values.
+OK, so we now have a program that solves the quadratic equation for some values.
 What if I asked you to solve the quadratic equation for three, or ten, different functions (a, b and c values), in the same program?
 There are several ways to approach this but one thing we should avoid is copy-pasting the code to solve the equation multiple times.
 Instead we should capture this logic in a *function*.

 What we require is a function which takes a, b and c as input parameters and returns the roots, as well as an indication as to how many roots were found.
 Once we have this function we can then call it with different parameters and write out the information about the roots after each call.